azavea/pfb-network-connectivity/README.md

 #### Re-running the analysis

-If you want to run a different neighborhood, do the following:
+If you want to run a different neighborhood, simply rerun the `docker run` command with the appropriate arguments, which are described below, in [Importing other neighborhoods](#importing-other-neighborhoods).
-- `vagrant ssh -c 'sudo -u postgres psql -c "DROP DATABASE pfb;"'`
-- Place new datasets at the location described above in [Getting Started](#getting-started)
-- `vagrant provision` to create a fresh pfb database
-- Re-run `./pfb-analysis/import.sh`, passing arguments via ENV as described above
-- Re-run `./pfb-analysis/run_connectivity.sh`, passing arguments via ENV as described above

-If you want to run the same neighborhood without changing any of the import data, i.e. to test changes to the analysis, simply re-run `./pfb-analysis/run_connectivity.sh`.
-The script is idempotent.

 ## Importing other neighborhoods